alphagov/paas-tech-docs/source/documentation/deploying_services/index.md

 ## Elasticsearch

-Elasticsearch is an open-source full text RESTful search and analytics engine that allows you to store and search data.
+[Elasticsearch](https://www.elastic.co/) [external link] is an open source full-text RESTful search and analytics engine that allows you to store and search data.

-Before using Elasticsearch as your primary data store, you should assess if an [ACID-compliant](https://www.techopedia.com/definition/23949/atomicity-consistency-isolation-durability-acid) [external link] backing service such as [PostgreSQL](/deploying_services.html#postgresql) or [MySQL](/deploying_services.html#mysql) would be more suitable.

-This is a private beta trial version of the service that is available on request so that we can get feedback.
-This service may not be suitable for everyone, so contact the PaaS team at [gov-uk-paas-support@digital.cabinet-office.gov.uk](mailto:gov-uk-paas-support@digital.cabinet-office.gov.uk) for more information.
-We will make you aware of any constraints in its use at that time.
+This implementation of Elasticsearch is a request-only private beta trial version of the backing service to gather feedback.
+This service may not be suitable for everyone.
+Contact the GOV.UK PaaS team at [gov-uk-paas-support@digital.cabinet-office.gov.uk](mailto:gov-uk-paas-support@digital.cabinet-office.gov.uk) for trying the Elasticsearch backing service.

+Before using Elasticsearch as your primary data store, you should assess if an [ACID-compliant](https://www.techopedia.com/definition/23949/atomicity-consistency-isolation-durability-acid) [external link] backing service such as [PostgreSQL](/deploying_services.html#postgresql) or [MySQL](/deploying_services.html#mysql) would better meet your needs.

 ### Set up an Elasticsearch service

-To set up an Elasticsearch service:

 1. Run the following in the command line to see what plans are available for Elasticsearch: